Get a free, no obligation personal loan quote with rates as low as 9.99%

 For more information about CIBC’s newcomer mortgage programs, check out their website.

-The amount of money you need to save for a down payment as a newcomer depends on your permanent resident status:
+The amount of money you need to save for a down payment to apply for a new to Canada mortgage program depends on your permanent resident status.
+Generally speaking, non-residents must meet more stringent loan criteria and make a larger down payment to minimize the lender’s risk.

 • Permanent Resident Status, Landed Immigrant Status, or a valid work permit